genesis-extensions/genesis/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run SafeCash on your native platform.
+The following are some helpful notes on how to run SafeCash Official on your native platform.

 ### Unix